K-GOKULAPPADURAI/Altursity-Chatbot-for-Entrepreneurship-development/README.md

-Sure!
-Below is a simple README file for your chatbot project, along with the necessary instructions for installation and execution:

-### README.md

 # Simple Chatbot for Entrepreneurship

 This simple chatbot is designed to assist entrepreneurs by providing information and resources on various aspects of entrepreneurship and startup development.